girlscript/winter-of-contributing/UI_UX/UI_UX_Trends/Aurora.md

 ![Aurora](https://i.imgur.com/QTGfMy4.png)

+Aurora is the new design Trend for soft and blurred backgrounds.
 Here I will write down the procedure to create an Aurora gradient

 ### STEP 1
 select the frame and in fill select linear